shawngraham/5706a-f24/schedule.md

 **To read**

-Graham, Shawn et al. Investigating antiquities trafficking with generative pre-trained transformer (GPT)-3 enabled knowledge graphs: A case study.
++ Graham, Shawn et al. Investigating antiquities trafficking with generative pre-trained transformer (GPT)-3 enabled knowledge graphs: A case study.
 Open Research Europe.
 2023 3:100. [link](https://traffickingculture.org/app/uploads/2023/06/Graham-Yates-El-Roby-2023.pdf)

 **To do**

-Graham, Shawn.
-'Using a Large Language Model and Pydantic to Extract Structured Data for Cultural Heritage Crime' _XLab_ https://carleton.ca/xlab/2024/using-a-large-language-model-and-pydantic-to-extract-structured-data-for-cultural-heritage-crime/
++ Graham, Shawn.
+'Using a Large Language Model and Pydantic to Extract Structured Data for Cultural Heritage Crime' _XLab_ [link](https://carleton.ca/xlab/2024/using-a-large-language-model-and-pydantic-to-extract-structured-data-for-cultural-heritage-crime/)

-...obviously, my interestes in antiquities crime are driving that piece of code.
+...obviously, my interests in antiquities crime are driving that piece of code.
 But try to adapt it.
 Ask yourself, 'what would be a useful schema for extracting structured knowledge about some historical information I'm looking at?'... and then modify accordingly.

 ## Meeting 11.
 Mallory's papers: What Shall We Do?